Kids are filled with a sense of entitlement these days. Luckily, the answer is a simple solution you can read about

 - Solve their own problems whenever possible.
 (No, I can’t do that for you.
 What happens when you try it?)

 - Wait.
-(No, I won’t buy that gadget.
+(No, I can’t buy that gadget.
 How could you earn the money yourself?)

 - Be patient.
-(No, you can’t play with toys during church.)
+(No, you can’t play with toys during church.
+We’ll play together later.)

 - Stand up to peer pressure.
 (No, I won’t buy you a phone plan when you’re in elementary school.
 I’m sorry your friends all have phones, but that’s not how our family does things.)

 How to Start Saying No

 I read a parenting book called The Well-Behaved Child.
 Many would call it old fashioned, but certain important lessons have been lost between generations.
 And one of his “old fashioned” points gave me an “aha” moment.

 Think about basketball.
-If your child yanks another player, does the ref pull them aside and ask if they meant to do that?
+If your child hits another player, does the ref pull them aside and ask if they meant to do that?

 No. He points to them, reads their number, and gives them a foul.
 No second chances.
 No discussion on what the child feels about what just happened.